When your warning light for your transmission is showing up on your dashboard, it’s time to stop and let it cool for a while.

 If you are looking for more efficiency from your transmission, you may consider adding an external deep pan.
 This allows you to use more transmission fluid – especially for those living in hot climatic conditions or carrying heavy loads.
 The best deep pans are those made from aluminum because they dissipate heat faster than those made from steel.
-Consult your mechanic before purchasing one because they have more knowledge on the most suitable for your car.
+Consult your mechanic before purchasing one because they have more knowledge on the most suitable type for your car.

 The coolant is vital for cooling the car’s transmission.
 Ensure that your radiator is operating optimally and there are no hosepipe leaks.
-In case you plan on hauling heavy loads have an external cooler integrated with the current system.
+In case you plan on hauling heavy loads, have an external cooler integrated with the current system.

 Do not be shocked when the temperature gauge rises above the mid-point when the air-conditioning is at maximum, when you are towing another car or during hot seasons.
-If it starts rising you can stop your car by the roadside and let the engine cool for a while.
+If it starts rising, you can stop your car by the roadside and let the engine cool for a while.
 Later check your coolant levels and make additions when necessary.

-You can also possibly have air in the coolant lines or blocked lines to the transmission, which is causing it to not cool efficiency.
+You can also possibly have air in the coolant lines or blocked lines to the transmission, which is causing it not to cool efficiency.